swaros/contxt/README.md

 for **fish** use `contxt install fish`.  the functions **ctx** and **cn** will be created in the default function directory `~/.config/fish/functions`

 #### windows
-currently the windows version have to be builded. there are no prebuild files exists right now.

-so checkout this repo and run `winbuild.bat`. the binary (.exe) can be found afterwards in the bin folder.
+currently the windows version is *work in progess* depending the shell integration. so there is currently no *package deployment* and also no function mapping. the windows version can be downloaded as a binary, but any integration have to be done manually.

 ##### powershell 7 support
-the default shell on windows is `powershell`. if you have **powershell 7** installed, you can set these as default shell as environment variable. `$env:CTX_DEFAULT_CMD = "pwsh"`
+the default supported shell on windows is `powershell`. if you have **powershell 7** installed, you can set these as default shell as environment variable. `$env:CTX_DEFAULT_CMD = "pwsh"`

 > **pwsh** is one of the possible commands for powershell. they exists also others for previews etc. fit them if needed.

 ansii support is disabled as long the default powershell version is lower then 7. you can force the usage of ansii codes with `$env:CTX_COLOR = "ON"`

 ### workspaces